AppDaemon/appdaemon/docs/INSTALL.md

     `False` to disable verification on self signed certs.
 -   `time_zone` (optional) - timezone for AppDaemon to use.
 If not specified, AppDaemon will query the timezone from Home Assistant
--   ad_port(optional) - Port the AppDaemon RESTFul API will liten on.
+-   `api_port` (optional) - Port the AppDaemon RESTFul API will liten on.
 If not specified, the RESTFul API will be turned off
 -   `api_key` (optional) - adds the requirement for AppDaemon API calls to provide a key in the header of a request
 -   `api_ssl_certificate` (optional) - certificate to use when running the API over SSL